 - T.A.E.C (Tuned Acoustic Expansion Chamber)

 - Five balanced armature drivers

-The question is, with a name like Andromeda, is the sound out of this world?
+So with a name like Andromeda, do they offer a listening experience that’s out of this world?

 Related: Best headphones

 Campfire Audio Andromeda design – An eye-catching look